About our Bali flights

 Where to go and what to see in Bali

-Bali's tourism has always been concentrated in the region south of Denpasar, however new and better roads have made it easier to explore the mountainous interior, northern and eastern coasts, as well as the off-the-beaten-path western coast.
+Bali's reputation as a holiday nirvana began in the region south of Denpasar, however new and better roads have made it easier to explore the mountainous interior, northern and eastern coasts, as well as the off-the-beaten-path western coast.
 Consider spreading your holiday across two or three locations - or even more - to get a bigger picture of this divine destination.

 Holiday dollars go a long way

 In Bali, everyone can afford a luxury holiday.
 Wherever you stay and whatever you do, you can count on extraordinary value for money.
-If you have an average budget, Bali can deliver a Hilton-level experience for around NZD $200 a night.
+If you have an average budget, Bali can deliver a four-star experience for around NZD $200 a night including breakfast.
 Or you can go the whole hog with a multi-bedroom private villa, including pool and maid, for about NZD $400 a night.
-If you usually travel lean, you'll find three and four-star hotel rooms for as little as NZD $60 a night.
+If you usually travel lean, you'll find comfortable hotel rooms for as little as NZD $40 a night.

 The same concept applies to spa treatments.
-At a reputable spa in Seminyak or Ubud, a 90-minute massage costs as little as NZD $30.
-A one-hour French-style facial is about NZD $40.
+At a reputable spa in Seminyak or Ubud, a 60-minute massage costs as little as NZD $40.
+A one-hour Balinese-style facial is about NZD $40.
 And a luxury manicure is generally less than NZD $20.
 It's easy to look beautiful when you're on holiday in Bali.

 Renewing body, mind and soul

 Bali and yoga were made for each other.
 If you've ever toyed with the idea of going on a live-in yoga retreat, it's time to turn thoughts into action.
-You can be hard core about it, with an advanced hatha course that will have you hand-standing with the best of them.
+You can be hard core about it, with an advanced course that will have you head-standing with the best of them.
 Or you can find a programme that's lighter on intensity and heavier on fun.
 There are also programmes that combine surfing and yoga, because the two are complementary.
-In Candidasa it's also possible to mix yoga with diving.
+In Amed it's also possible to mix yoga with a freediving course.